 It is also quite a walk from the official free parking at B&G indoor pool to the lavender fields.
 But it is through rice fields which are currently a brilliant green.
 For people with an official disability car sticker you can park right by the festival area for free of charge.
-In 2022, there is also a new Sennen no Sono parking lot nearer the fields, but there is a charge for that car park.
+Since 2022, there is also a new Sennen no Sono parking lot nearer the fields, but there is a charge for that car park.
 It costs 500 yen per car.

 If you don’t mind paying for parking, the car park of Ranzan Valley Barbecue area is right beside the fields.
 It costs 1,000 yen per entry, not per day.
 If you leave the car park (in your car) you have to pay another 1,000 if you want to park there again even if its just ten minutes later.